 Spinal cord injury disrupts your brain-body connection and you need to teach your body how to walk again.

 Learning to walk after spinal cord injury requires lots of repetition.
-It’s the only way to familiarize your body with the movements.
+It’s the only way to get your body, spinal cord, and brain working in sync again.

 Spinal cord injury exercises are essential for keeping your body in the best condition to recover.

-Gait training is a type of physical therapy that specifically focuses on learning to walk after spinal cord injury.
+Locomotor training is a type of physical therapy that specifically focuses on learning to walk again after spinal cord injury.

-You can expect to use a lot of different equipment for support such as parallel bars, braces, walkers, and crutches to make the transition easier.
+Locomotor training utilizes a lot of different equipment such as weight-supporting treadmills, parallel bars, braces, walkers, and crutches to make the transition easier.

-Gait training is effective because it’s specific and emphasizes repetition.
+It’s effective because it’s task-specific and emphasizes repetition.

-Even patients with complete spinal cord injury have been able to move again with the help of electrical stimulation.
+Even patients with motor complete spinal cord injuries have been able to move again with the help of electrical stimulation.

-It’s important to note that although electrical stimulation is promoting the movements, intensive physical therapy is necessary for walking to occur.
+It’s important to understand that although electrical stimulation is stimulating the movements, intensive physical therapy is necessary relearn how to walk.

-It’s the combination of electrical stimulation plus physical training that has allowed for recovery.
+It’s the combination of electrical stimulation plus physical training that allows recovery.

 Watch the video below to see 3 patients who’ve taught themselves how to walk again after spinal cord injury with the help of electrical stimulation.